 - A US Robotics 28800bps internal fax modem

 The dial-up modem was one of the best additions.
 It would keep me awoke all night long to save money as you paid by the pulse and after midnight it was a single one.

 Way before Chrome, Firefox, or even Mozilla came along, Netscape was my first browser.
 With it, I quickly discovered I too could create web pages using its Netscape Composer.
-I created my first webpage.
-Unfortunately, the Internet Archive was only able to recover its home page (which only had a link to the main page on a gif).
+I created my first webpage when I was 9 years old using Netscape Composer and then FrontPage Express.
+Unfortunately, the Internet Archive was not able to recover much.

 As years passed by, I acquired experience with lots of different technical things on the web, but mostly empirically.
 If I had access to methodical means of learning stuff early on, I’d be way better off today.
 It took a while for me to start a professional career due to a few misfortunes of life, though.